Skip to Content

 It blocks third-party cookies (used for ads and tracking) and ads.
 You can allow websites to permit their trackers.

-Even though ads are disabled, Brave shows its own ads in the notification tray when you browse.
+Even though ads are disabled, Brave shows its ads in the notification tray when you browse.
 You can disable those in the settings.

 To manage the protection, it brings two levels: Standard and No Protection.